Readability Formulas

 • Edit, revise and proofread diligently.
 Just as you would expect error-free and polished writing from others, deliver the same quality to your readers.

 Even specialized publications, like The Wall Street Journal and National Geographic, publish accessible content to attract a broader readership.
 Their content is usually 2-3 grade-levels below a college reading level.
 This underscores why we should write clearly for all audiences, regardless of your readers’ education.
 For topics that need prior knowledge, add background details for low-level readers without over-simplifying for the expert.
-Achieve this through sidebars, footnotes, or links to resources, allowing readers to delve deeper if they choose.
+Achieve this through sidebars, footnotes, or links to resources.

 “You write to communicate to the hearts and minds of others what’s burning inside you, and we edit to let the fire show through the smoke.” — Arthur Plotnik, author of The Elements of Editing